 How to fit a smaller motorcycle battery

 If you want to upgrade your motorcycle battery to a lithium one, check out our lithium motorcycle batteries guide.
-We recommend going for a Shido motorcycle battery as, even though they are as light as other lithium batteries, they cleverly use the same size housing, so that are a straight swap for your lead-acid battery.
+We recommend going for a JMT or a Shido motorcycle battery as, even though they are as light as other lithium batteries, they cleverly use the same size housing, so they are a straight swap for your lead-acid battery.

-Other lithium motorcycle batteries can be approximately 50% the size of your conventional lead-acid battery, which can cause a problem.
+Other lithium motorcycle batteries can be approximately 50% of the physical size of your conventional lead-acid battery, which can cause a problem.

 Your bike is designed with a battery box to accommodate the standard battery and keep it secure.
 A lithium battery will rattle around in this battery box and it’s likely that your terminals won’t connect as the wires won’t be long enough.